pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 scraps@pop-os:~$ jupyter-lab stop 9999
 Shutting down server on 9999...
 ```
-4. You can use the Jupyter Lab GUI in the web browser (at `http://localhost:8888/ http://localhost:8888/ ` for example) by clicking File > Shut Down to shut down the server.
+4. You can use the JupyterLab GUI in the web browser (at `http://localhost:8888/ http://localhost:8888/ ` for example) by clicking File > Shut Down to shut down the server.
 This is also useful if you no longer have the original terminal window open or if you started the server as a background process.

 **Note: if you want to end your session but leave the server running (perhaps to take a break or switch computers), then you can also use the GUI to save your open notebooks, close all tabs, and then log out.
 If you leave too many tabs open for too long, then the server might shut itself down.**